Introduction

 Chemical Stabilization

 Chemical stabilization uses liquid or solid additives to bind soil and aggregate particles together, reducing dust, improving compaction, and enhancing resistance to erosion and moisture.
-For operational roads in mining, quarrying, and road maintenance, chemical stabilization typically offers the best cost-per-year value of any method.
+For operational roads in mining, quarrying, industrial sites, and road maintenance programs, chemical dust control or stabilization can be a strong option when the product is matched to the road material, traffic, climate, drainage, and maintenance plan.
 The next section explores chemical options in depth.

 Cement and Lime Modification